aanation/express-based-controller/README.md

 ## Joi-validator

-If you set the validator, req.body will be validated by Joi-schema:
+If you set the validator, req will be validated by Joi-schema:

 local:
 ```typescript